tkhyn/django-gm2m/README.rst

 ``on_delete_src`` and ``on_delete_tgt`` override ``on_delete``.

-The only customisation is - for the moment - to use the ``DO_NOTHING`` function.
+The only customisation available is - for the moment - to use the ``DO_NOTHING`` function.
 When using ``DO_NOTHING``, the relation is not deleted with the related instance.
 It is your responsibility to ensure that the database remains consistent after the deletion operation.

 Prefetching